Jet engine: Energy efficiency relating to aircraft jet engines

-This overview highlights where energy losses occur in complete jet aircraft powerplants or engine installations.

 A jet engine at rest, as on a test stand, sucks in fuel and generates thrust.
 How well it does this is judged by how much fuel it uses and what force is required to restrain it.
 This is a measure of its efficiency.
 If something deteriorates inside the engine (known as performance deterioration) it will be less efficient and this will show when the fuel produces less thrust.
 If a change is made to an internal part which allows the air/combustion gases to flow more smoothly the engine will be more efficient and use less fuel.
 A standard definition is used to assess how different things change engine efficiency and also to allow comparisons to be made between different engines.
 This definition is called specific fuel consumption, or how much fuel is needed to produce one unit of thrust.
 For example, it will be known for a particular engine design that if some bumps in a bypass duct are smoothed out the air will flow more smoothly giving a pressure loss reduction of x% and y% less fuel will be needed to get the take-off thrust, for example.
 This understanding comes under the engineering discipline Jet engine performance.
 How efficiency is affected by forward speed and by supplying energy to aircraft systems is mentioned later.